About Wendell Depot

 Vital Records

 The Wendell Depot Vital Records Office, a division of the Town Clerk's Office, is the primary repository for the town's birth, marriage, and death records.
-This office maintains a comprehensive archive dating back to the town's incorporation in the late 18th century.
+This office maintains a archive dating back to the town's incorporation in the late 18th century.
 Individuals seeking to obtain copies of vital records can submit requests in person, by mail, or through the town's online portal, with fees and processing times varying based on the type of record requested.

 Business & Licensing Records